zoro9519/cross-chain-messaging/README.md

 # zkl-eswm-ES6
-ZKL Cross-chain messaging library between Ethereum and Solana using Wormhole protocol. `Let's use readme instead of docs`
+ZKL Cross-chain messaging library between Ethereum and Solana using Wormhole protocol. `Let's use readme instead of docs`  `got it`

 ## Overview
 The ZKL Ethereum-Solana Wormhole Messaging module represents a crucial component of the ZKL ecosystem, facilitating secure and efficient cross-chain communication between Ethereum and Solana blockchains.
 This implementation leverages modern ES6+ standards to provide a robust, maintainable, and highly interoperable solution for cross-chain messaging needs.
 By utilizing the Wormhole protocol as its foundation, this module ensures reliable message delivery while maintaining the security guarantees essential for cross-chain operations.